djhunt-ibm/agentic-ai-client-bootcamp/usecases/ask-hr/assets/hands-on-lab-askhr.md

 <img width="1000" alt="image" src="hands-on-lab-assets/image26.png">

-62. Then click on profile icon, then settings , then click on chat version and switch to AI chat again.
+62. Then, click on the profile icon, then settings, then click on chat version and switch to AI chat again.

 <img width="1000" alt="image" src="hands-on-lab-assets/image27.png">

-63. From menu click on "chat".
+63. From the menu, click on "Chat".